“To change one’s life: Start immediately. Do it flamboyantly. No exceptions.”

 Driving can be fun!
-You can park on East Campus, but you’ll need a permit.
-If you already have an East Campus permit, you’re all set.
+You can park near East Campus, but you’ll need a permit.
+If you already have a Smith Lot permit, you’re all set.
 Otherwise, you’ll need to go to Parking and Transportation Services (located at 2010 Campus Drive) and either pick up your pass, or ask for a temporary parking permit.
 It should cost around $3 a day.
 Explain that you’re doing a pre-orientation program and won’t be parking there during move-in and there shouldn’t be a problem.

 *If money is a problem, please let us know – we’ll work something out!
 We don’t want financial considerations to stop someone from doing the program!

 For Applicants Registration for Preorientation 2017 will be posted in May 2017.
 For more information or questions about registration, please call our New Student Programs at 919-684-3511.
 Contact Dan Smith with any questions not answered on the website.